 People of Montenegro and Podgorica date back from the Stone Age all the way until now.
 Podgorica is entrenched in the writings of history!
 It became part of the Ottoman Empire in the 1400s; it was occupied by Austria-Hungary for two years from 1916-1918.
 It survived heavy bombing during World War II, and its name was changed to Titograd for a short period of time.
 Now, it is the thriving capital of an independent country, Montenegro.

-In Podgorica, mountains are extremely accessible, which makes it a fabulous climbing city.
+In Podgorica, mountains are extremely accessible and there is so much incredible nature and hidden gems to discover, which makes it a fabulous climbing city.
 Museums, cathedrals, and theatres feature ornate decor and charm.
 Art galleries, parks, and castles adorn the streets, and for this reason, Podgorica will keep you busy both inside and outside of your climbing expeditions.

 Rock climbing at Smoki in Podgorica